KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/03-10-2025 - tiny shakespeare vs Adam Mickiewicz Pan Tadeusz - nanoGPT/README.md

 <H3>Sample after ~iter 2500: loss 0.7487, time 74715.03ms, mfu 0.63%</H3>

 Why did I take the same approach with letters instead of words?
 Because Andrej was right to give such an exercise, a demo.
-And initially, I want to first see how it performs and reach the point where I can say there's a strong resemblance to Pan Tadeusz, but it's not a copy <> passe, it's actually a model imitating it.
+And initially, I want to first see how it performs and reach the point where I can say there's a strong resemblance to Pan Tadeusz, but it's not a copy <> paste, it's actually a model imitating it.
 But as I wrote above, I need to setup a better GPU.
+And speed up whole process.

 ```
 Overriding: out_dir = out-mickiewicz-char